 Rents are affordable.
-Rush Homes accepts Housing Choice Vouchers (Section 8 vouchers) which subsidize rents so residents pay only 30% of their income toward rent and utilities.
+Rush Homes readily accepts Housing Choice Vouchers (Section 8 vouchers) which subsidize rents so residents pay only 30% of their income toward rent and utilities.

-No. Rush Homes provides rental housing options.
-Most often, tenants who come to Rush Homes have disabilities and/or incomes that make owning or maintaining a home impossible.
+No, Rush Homes provides rental housing options.
+Most often, tenants who come to Rush Homes have disabilities and/or incomes that make owning or maintaining a home difficult to impossible.
 We rent at affordable rates and we are responsible for exterior maintenance and yard work unless we have another agreement.
 We are also responsible for any normal wear and tear and work to make any changes that make the home a better place for that resident.

 Over 1,850 people in Central Virginia have low incomes, mobility and self-care issues, and housing problems.
 Over 500 families are currently on the Rush Homes waiting list.